vikashiscool/notes-2/lectures/week-01/_2_tuesday/dusk/README.md

   ```
   /*
     These
-    are
+    are comments
-    comments on
+    on many lines.
-    many lines
+    wowe
   */

   ```
 ## Numbers

-Numbers are one of the *types* of **values** we want to be able to interact and play with in JS.
+Numbers are one of the *types* of **values** we want to be able to interact with in JS.
+But not all numbers are created equal:

 * Integers